Identifying and Exploiting Structure in Robot Co-Design: Introduction

 A biological organism exhibits tight coupling between its body and neural control.
 This coupling co-adapted over millions of years of evolutionary and developmental processes.
 In contrast, roboticists typically design morphology and control independently.
 Changes in one often necessitate changes in the other, making it challenging to maintain a tight coupling between them.
 One way to address this challenge is to co-design the robot’s morphology and its control.

-Co-design is a high-dimensional search problem in the combined design space of robot's morphology and control.
-For efficient search, we need inductive biases that exploit the problem's structure, guiding search towards regions likely to contain promising solutions~\cite{mitchell_need_1980}.
-While several heuristics have been proposed for co-design, it is unclear what structure they exploit and, therefore, why they are effective.
+Co-design is a high-dimensional search problem in the combined design space of the robot's morphology and control~\cite{stellaScienceSoftRobot2023, vaishCoDesigningManipulationSystems2024, stolzleSoftEffectiveRobots2025}.
+Efficient search requires knowing and reflecting the problem’s structure into the algorithm~\cite{wolpertNoFreeLunch1997}.
+However, the structure resulting from the interaction between morphology and control is not well understood, making co-design computationally intensive~\cite{stolzleSoftEffectiveRobots2025, zhangCodesignPowerfulNot2025}.

-In this paper, we analyze the underlying optimization landscapes to systematically identify inductive biases for co-design.
-Our analysis reveals three patterns consistent across regions of the co-design spaces for two locomotion and two manipulation tasks: 1)~Within a region, quality varies along a low-dimensional manifold, with minimal variation orthogonal to it.
-This reduces the effective search space to the manifold within a region.
+In this paper, we analyze optimization landscapes of four co-design tasks: two locomotion tasks and two manipulation tasks.
+We identify three patterns that hold consistently across regions of these landscapes: 1)~Within a region, quality varies along a low-dimensional manifold, with minimal variation orthogonal to it, reducing the effective search space dimensionality.
 2)~In higher-quality regions, the variance in quality is spread across more dimensions, necessitating search to expand dimensionality as quality improves.
-3)~In higher-quality regions, morphology and control become more tightly coupled, requiring search along joint morphology-control dimensions.
+3)~In higher-quality regions, quality varies along joint morphology-control dimensions, requiring search along them.

-We leverage these insights into landscapes as inductive biases to devise an efficient co-design algorithm.
-Our algorithm tailors these biases to the structure of each task using information obtained during search.
-This algorithm yields ${36}\%$ more improvement in quality than the next-best state-of-the-art algorithm on average across four tasks.
-Moreover, other algorithms require more than $100$ times as many function evaluations to reach co-designs of similar quality.
-These results demonstrate the effectiveness of leveraging inductive biases for co-design and tailoring them to the task's structure during search.
+We leverage these insights into co-design landscapes to devise an efficient algorithm.
+Our algorithm adaptively identifies landscape structure during search, yielding an average improvement in quality of ${36}\%$ over that of the next-best state-of-the-art algorithm across the four tasks.
+Moreover, these benchmark algorithms required over an order of magnitude more function evaluations than ours to reach co-designs of similar quality.
+Our algorithm was also independently identified as one of the strongest search methods for co-design~\cite{bohlingerShapeYourBody2026}, demonstrating the effectiveness of exploiting the identified structure for efficient co-design.